 The Analogue Modelling Laboratory at Tectonics and Geodynamics, RWTH

-AML - the Analogue Modelling Laboratory - will in 2021 undertake experiments to investigate thin- and thick-skinned shortening, the formation of triangle zones, and fold development in salt.
+AML - the Analogue Modelling Laboratory - undertakes experiments to investigate thin- and thick-skinned shortening, the formation of triangle zones, and basin inversion.
 We also aim to build a new apparatus for extensional continental deformation.

 Following the Wilson Cycle concept, most present-day rifted margins were built on former collision zones.
 An example is the opening of the North Atlantic Ocean which largely followed the trend of the Caledonides.
 We use numerical experiments to contrast rifting of laterally homogeneous lithosphere with rifting that is superimposed on a lithosphere characterised by collisional inheritance.
 The project was financed by industry and the Geological Survey of Norway (NGU).

 Participants: Susanne Buiter (NGU, now RWTH Aachen University), Loic Fourel (former NGU), Gwenn Peron-Pinvidic (NGU), and Per Terje Osmundsen (NGU, now NTNU).

 - Peron-Pinvidic, G., L. Fourel and S.J.H.
 Buiter, 2022, The influence of orogenic collision inheritance on rifted margin architecture: Insights from comparing numerical experiments to the mid-Norwegian margin, Tectonophysics, doi: 10.1016/j.tecto.2022.229273

 - Gwenn Peron-Pinvidic, Per Terje Osmundsen, Loic Fourel and Susanne Buiter, 2021, From orogeny to rifting: when and how does rifting begin?
 Insights from the Norwegian 'reactivation phase', EGU General Assembly, vEGU21: Gather Online